 You also may love smooth and creamy beans.
 Vegetarian refried beans can be purchased in a can or quickly made from canned pinto beans.

 Chickpeas are delicious when crisped in the oven.
 Whether you have a sweet tooth or prefer salty snacks, try rinsing a can of chickpeas, tossing them on a baking sheet with your favorite seasonings, such as pumpkin spice and a drizzle of maple syrup or taco seasoning, and baking them until very crispy.
-Once cool, crunchy chickpeas can be stored in a jar or portioned into bags for quick snacks on the go.
-Try eating these snacks within a week for the most crunch.
+Once cool, crunchy chickpeas can be stored in a jar or portioned into bags for quick on-the-go snacks.
+Eat these snacks within a week for the most crunch.

 Can you believe beans can make delicious desserts?
 Black bean brownies, white bean blondies and chocolate cookies are all options that can be made with cooked beans!
-Bean flours, such as chickpea flour, can also be purchased in the grocery store.
+Bean flours, such as chickpea flour, can be purchased at the grocery store.

 Take a trip